Loire Valley Castles: 15 of the Most Beautiful Châteaux in France

 For me, the Loire is more than a destination.
 I had my own fairytale wedding at a private château — the Château du Coudray Montpensier — so whenever I return, it feels like stepping back into a dream.
 Whether you’re visiting for history, gardens, or romance, the castles of the Loire Valley hold something magical for everyone.

-This guide covers the 15 best castles in the Loire Valley, France — plus everything you need to know: how far it is from Paris, whether to rent a car or take the train, where to stay, and how to make the most of your visit.
+This guide covers the 15 best castles in the Loire Valley — plus everything you need to know: how far it is from Paris, whether to rent a car or take the train, where to stay, and tips for planning your visit.

 Château de Chenonceau, one of the most famous castles in the Loire Valley France, framed by trees at sunset.